Even my oven fires occasionally get a generous sprinkle of Zaatar to spike the taste.

 A drizzle of good quality olive oil mixed with Zaatar makes the best match for a fresh slice of baked bread!

-Since Covid-19 rattled our life Zaatar has been my most solicited cooking asset in Chez Nermine’s kitchen.
-Among its is many health benefits, Zaatar is a mood, immune, and energy booster.
+Since COVID-19 rattled our lives, Zaatar has been my most solicited cooking asset in my kitchen.
+Among its many health benefits, Zaatar is a mood, immune, and energy booster.

-Simply, Zaatar is your best friend in 2020 and onward.
+Simply, Zaatar is your best friend in 2020 and beyond!

-This recipe of Zaatar Lemon Chicken is the culmination of nostalgia and logic.
+This recipe for Zaatar Lemon Chicken is the culmination of nostalgia and logic.
 I concocted the recipe relying solely on my taste memory and common sense.

-It feels like yesterday when I was in sitting with my family on a rustic table under a stretched off-white tent, facing the monumental Giza pyramids, enjoying the fresh breeze of a late afternoon, while mopping the dripping of this grilled-to-perfection chicken with the fresh baked bread, served along a myriad of Egyptian mezzah,
+It feels like yesterday when I was in sitting with my family on a rustic table under a stretched off-white tent, facing the monumental Giza pyramids, enjoying the fresh breeze of a late afternoon.
+We were mopping up the drippings of this grilled-to-perfection chicken with fresh baked bread, served along a myriad of Egyptian mezzah,

 Andrea Restaurant located, back then, in Giza was founded in 1959 by a Greek restaurateur and an Egyptian business partner whose kids and grandkids are currently running the place.

-Hands down, this place serves the best grilled chicken I’ve had in Egypt over the course of the 29 years I lived there.
-If you visit Egypt, don’t skip this amazing food experience and check the restaurant’s new location here.
+This place serves, hands down, the best grilled chicken I’ve had in Egypt over the course of the 29 years I lived there.
+If you visit Egypt, don’t skip this amazing food experience and check out the restaurant’s new location here.

 If traveling overseas is not a foreseen plan, then try to make this chicken in your own kitchen.
 It is as easy as cracking an egg.